Welding Cast Iron for Beginners: Types, Processes, Steps

 With MIG welding, you can weld cast iron using the short-circuit transfer mode.
-This mode inputs a small amount of heat in the casting and welds it with great results.
-The spray transfer mode is unsuitable for most jobs because it is too hot and aggressive, increasing the risk of cracking.
-Another problem of MIG welding is the low variety of wires for cast iron.
+This mode inputs the lowest amount of heat in the casting.
+The spray transfer mode is unsuitable for most jobs because it’s too hot and aggressive, increasing the cracking risk.
+Another problem is the low variety of wires for cast iron.

 The short-circuit transfer mode has a low penetration effect and creates a narrow HAZ reducing the chances of cracking.
 It also prevents too much carbon from entering the puddle.
 But you cannot use this mode to weld thick and heavy castings.